gdsc-konkuk/24-25-proj-RtoG-Server/README.md

 - Original image size is preserved during letterbox resize
 - `runs/` folder may grow large, clean periodically
 - You can stop/resume training via `resume=True`
+- Sample/ and videos/ are not included in the repository due to size constraints.
+➤ Please add them manually to the root directory if you want to run the full pipeline.
+- Only best.pt from runs/ is included to keep the repo size reasonable.